Craigieburn - North West

 Craigieburn - North West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Craigieburn - North West's population is approximately 11,198 as of November 2025.
-This figure represents an increase of 1,356 people since the 2021 Census, which recorded a population of 9,842.
-The growth is inferred from ABS estimates and validated new addresses between June 2024 and the Census date.
-This results in a density ratio of 5,832 persons per square kilometer, placing Craigieburn - North West in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 13.8% since the 2021 census exceeds both the national average (8.9%) and the state average.
+Craigieburn - North West's population was approximately 11,198 as of February 2026.
+This represented an increase of 1,356 people from the 2021 Census figure of 9,842, indicating a growth rate of 13.8%.
+The change was inferred using ABS's estimated resident population of 11,198 in June 2024 and additional validated new addresses since the Census date.
+This resulted in a population density ratio of 5,832 persons per square kilometer, placing Craigieburn - North West among the top 10% of national locations assessed by AreaSearch.
+The area's growth exceeded both the national average (9.9%) and the state average during this period.
 Overseas migration contributed approximately 54.3% of overall population gains in recent periods.

 Frequently Asked Questions - Population